ycpcs/cs340-fall2016/labs/lab16.md

 # Solutions

-Here are my solutions: [lab16.clj](https://github.com/ycpcs/cs340-fall2016/blob/gh-pages/labs/lab16.clj)
+Here are my solutions: [lab16.clj](https://github.com/ycpcs/cs340-fall2016/blob/gh-pages/labs/lab16.clj).  **Do not look at these until you have completed all of the functions on your own.**